 Sheet metal 18-inches or wider wrapped around tree trunks up to 5 feet above ground will discourage opossums from climbing trees.
-Never use sticky substances that are designed to entangle and trap permanently animals that touch or walk on them.
+Never use sticky substances that are designed to trap permanently animals that touch or walk on them.
 Sticky products can harm and kill a wide variety of wildlife, including birds.
 Terrified critters that get stuck sometimes tear off their limbs attempting to escape.

 Fence opossums out of a specific area.

 If you want a specific area of your garden to be off-limits to opossums, you can construct a fence of poultry wire 4 feet high with the top 12-18 inches bent outward away from the garden and minimally attached to any support.
 Without support, the fence will bend under the weight of the opossum and make it difficult for the animal to climb over it.